-Athen’s has been one city that I love visiting frequently.
-It has an exceptional beauty, outstanding food, and the Greeks welcome you like a long lost family member.
+Athens has been one city that I love visiting frequently.
+It has exceptional beauty, and outstanding food, and the Greeks welcome you like a long-lost family member.
 These activities are the best things for what to do in Athens.
 Have you visited any of these places before?
 Would love to know, leave me a comment below!

 Enjoy visiting European cities?
 I have some other travel guides for beautiful places to visit while in Europe.

 - How To Spend One Day In Copenhagen

 - Things To Do In Munich In One Day

 - What To Do During A Layover in Zurich